BrainbaseHQ/kafka-master-prompt/2_main.md

 - Use variables and packages created from previous cells in the new cell if needed
 - Use magic commands or `import os` to interact with the file system
 - Never call time.sleep, instead use await asyncio.sleep(seconds)
+- **FOR IMAGE ANALYSIS**: Always use `from agent import Agent` subagent, never analyze images manually
   </notebook_rules>

 <google_search_rules>